Cream Puffs with Fluffy Creamy Meyer Lemon Curd

 An oldie but goodie video: For the Love of Meyer Lemons

 Both the success and losses of fruit trees haven’t stopped our obsession.
 When we lose a tree, we grieve over our loss and bounce back to figure out what we did wrong and start over again.
-When we look at a flourishing citrus tree in January, it’s hard to not to fall in love with the whole process and end results.
+When we look at a flourishing citrus tree in the So Cal winter and early spring when it is at its peak, it’s hard to not to fall in love with the whole process and end results.
 Call it obsession, addiction or just pure love.
 We’re totally enamored with citrus to the point where we might need therapy.

 This month has been fantastic and Mother Nature has been generous with meyer lemons.
 Our two trees are happy, healthy and just won’t stop.
 We’re trying to keep up with every meyer lemon recipe we can find or develop, but it’s hard to hoard it all ourselves.
 A few big bags and baskets have been passed on to friends and neighbors and always followed by a big gasp and smile of lemon love.